kumandra/Whitepapers/kumandra-paper.md

 Existing giant company like Amazon, Microsoft, Google and more relied on central server, it takes up of alot of resources and not effienct(I dont know what to write here).
 Today, where central server store and provide access to data is expensive and inefficient.
-They(Data centres) use between 10% of the world's electricity(growing around 10% since 2014).
+They(Data centres) use around 10% of the world's electricity(growing around 10% since 2014).

 To reduce these dilemma, we come up with a solution that removes these inordinately expensive central points of failure, data theift, data leakage, bottlenecks(ineffincies).
 By developing a fully decentralised replacement